Table of Contents

-The attorneys at Ehline Law Firm Personal Injury Attorneys, APLC, have brought you this educational page because we want to prevent more deaths and traffic-related bad luck on Admiralty Way, Marina del Rey, California.
+The attorneys at Ehline Law Firm, Personal Injury Attorneys, APLC, have brought you this educational page because we want to prevent more deaths and traffic-related bad luck on Admiralty Way, Marina del Rey, California.
 Many residents and commuters have seen or heard of severe bicycle spills.
 Many times a year, people on foot are run over by motor vehicles on Admiralty Way.

 Now the Coastal Commission and Cal-trans want to increase the chances of calamity by extending SR 90, so it dumps heavy traffic right onto Mindanao and Admiralty Way.
 Our firm says no to the SR 90 extension.
 Read below to learn why.

-Have you or someone you know been injured or killed on Admiralty Way, or suffered bike injuries to children?
+Have you or someone you know been injured or killed on Admiralty Way or suffered bike injuries to children?
 If so, you’re not alone.
 It empties directly onto Admiralty Way, a residential area road!

 Michael Ehline is an avid bicyclist and has brought you this informational and educational web page.
-He wants to warn the unsuspecting Marina del Rey resident, recreational bicyclist and even vacationer, that you may need to retain our illustrious legal assistants sooner than you think if the Route 90 expansion is allowed to continue.
+He wants to warn the unsuspecting Marina del Rey resident, recreational bicyclist, and even vacationer that you may need to retain our illustrious legal assistants sooner than you think if the Route 90 expansion is allowed to continue.

 Because it is tough to get Admiralty Way accident statistics online, or from the State for that matter, our local law firm has created this user-supported web page.
 We want to know about your predicament.
-We’ll post it here online for free, so other Marina del Rey residents and vacationers alike can see just how dangerous Admiralty Way is.
+We’ll post it here online for free so other Marina del Rey residents and vacationers alike can see just how dangerous Admiralty Way is.

 And because the government has “design immunity’ available as a defense under the California Government Code, the State may be immune from suit.
 Fighting the Cal-trans Route 90 expansion plan was so important.
 But we lost.